 - Refreshments (Coffee/Tea/Water) & Registration: 30 minutes prior to meeting

-- Structured presentation - 2 hours in length with 15 minute break
+- Facilitated presentation - 2 hours in length with 15 minute break

-- Facilitates an open exchange with Q&As, scenarios and table groups discussions
+- Encourages an open exchange with Q&As, scenarios and table groups discussions

 - This event is not a training session